-Noted below in the following matrix are the types of compliance requirements that are applicable to the federal program.
-These Types are determined by the federal agency, noted as "Y," on the "Matrix of Compliance Requirements" located in Part 2 of the OMB 2024 Compliance Supplement; however, the State Agency may have added the Type and this is noted by "Y." If the State determines that the federal requirement does not apply at the local level or if the State modifies the federal requirements, this is noted in the supplement under the type of compliance requirement.
-If the federal and/or State agencies have determined that the type is not applicable, it is noted by "N."
+Noted below in the following matrix are the types of compliance requirements (Types) that are applicable to the federal program.
+These Types are either determined by the federal agency or the State Agency may have added the Type.
+This is noted by "Y." If the State determines that the federal requirement does not apply at the local level or if the State modifies the federal requirements, this is discussed in the supplement under the type of compliance requirement.
+If the federal and/or State agencies have determined that the type is not applicable, this is indicated by "N."

-If the Matrix indicates "Y," the auditor must determine if a particular type of compliance requirement has a direct and material effect on the federal program for the auditee.
-For each such compliance requirement subject to the audit, the auditor must use the OMB 2024 Compliance Supplement, Part 3 (which includes generic details about each compliance requirement other than Special Tests and Provisions) and Part 4 (which includes any program-specific requirements) to perform the audit.
+If the Type is applicable, the auditor must determine if the Type has a direct and material effect on the federal program for the auditee.
+The auditor must use the OMB 2025 Compliance Supplement, Part 3 and Part 4 (if an OMB supplement is issued) in addition to this State supplement to perform the audit.